bryanedds/Nu/CODING_STANDARD.md

 5) Use access specifiers for encapsulation rather than FSI files.

-6) Place 'open' statements at the top of each file, right below the current namespace declaration (if any).
+6) Place `open` statements at the top of each file, right below the current namespace declaration (if any).

 7) Order the parameters of functions from least to most important (that is, in the order of semantic impact).

-8) Prefer function modules to use \[&lt;RequireQualifiedAccess&gt;\] except for operators, core functions like 'flip', and DSL functions.
+8) Prefer function modules to use `[<RequireQualifiedAccess>]` except for operators, core functions like `flip`, and DSL functions.

 9) Prefer stepped indentation as it refactors better, keeps lines shorter, and keeps formatting normal and enforcible via automation.
 For example, write this -